 For example, look at what Rentberry is doing with blockchain-based smart contracts that directly connect landlord and tenant.

-https://rentberry.com.
-A multi-sig wallet on blockchain elminates the need for ye olde escrow and notary process.
+Multi-sig wallets on blockchain eliminates the need for ye olde escrow and notary process.
 This enables property to be tokenized and traded and rented.
-For example look at what Atlant is doing.
 With commission rates as high as 6%, sellers have motivation.
-A company called Deedcoin is using blockchain to slash these rates to just 1%. https://www.deedcoin.com
+A company called Deedcoin is using blockchain to slash these rates to just 1%.

 The worldwide consumer lending market is estimated to reach $48.3 trillion by 2019.The Centralised Internet gave us “P2P Lending” that morphed into using better marketing as a lead generation tool for Traditional Finance (which thanks to Fractional Reserve Banking has lower borrowing costs than any startup can get).